 Because it has included an element of supporting my work, membership of The Hearth has formerly been set at £150 per year.
 I realise that this is beyond the means of many of you, and it’s compounded by the fact that Substack only allows the ‘founding member’ subscription level for all publications to be paid annually – you can’t do it monthly.
 (And nor does Substack allow writers to give away complimentary subscriptions to this membership level, I’m afraid.)
 What it does do, though, is allow subscribers to choose their own membership price – as long as the amount they choose is higher than the price of an annual paid membership.

-And so, if you’d like to be part of this group and to join these conversations, from now on you can upgrade to The Hearth by choosing your own level of support.
+And so, between now and December 31 only, if you’d like to be part of this group and to join these conversations, you can upgrade to The Hearth by choosing your own level of support.
 Upgrade your subscription by going here; delete the suggested contribution of £120 which will automatically pop up and which now represents my recommended price, and simply type into the box the amount you’re able to afford, either more or less, as long as it’s higher than the price of an annual paid membership.
 Again, with apologies, Substack only allows founding member subscriptions across the platform to be paid on an annual basis and so there’s nothing I can do about that.

 If you upgrade to The Hearth before the end of the year, you’ll automatically be entered into a draw to win a special gift bundle from me – including a signed and dedicated copy of a book of mine of your choice, and a small collection of specially chosen items – including one simple handmade thing – that I think will enchant you.
 To keep this fair to existing members of The Hearth, you’ll all be automatically added to a second draw for another such bundle.
 And when your annual membership comes up for renewal, you’ll be able to renew on the revised terms.
 I hope you’ll stick around and see what new magic we can conjure up together.